 Ideally, minimizing the number of Office 365 ProPlus packages reduces overall cost of ownership.
-Therefore, the next step is to develop a process where machines receive standard package placing them on Semi-Annual Channel but dynamically move validation machines to Semi-Annual Channel (Targeted).
+Therefore, the next step is to develop a process where machines receive standard package placing them on Semi-Annual Channel but dynamically move validation machines to faster channel such as Semi-Annual Channel (Targeted).

 Step 1: Deploy your standard Office 365 ProPlus package based on Semi-Annual Channel